charitabaru/charitabaru/README.md

 ###

 <p align="left">Hi!
-I’m a passionate Software Developer currently pursuing my B.Tech.
+I'm a passionate Software Developer currently pursuing my B.Tech.
 I enjoy exploring and mastering cutting-edge technologies to build impactful and scalable solutions.
-With strong problem-solving skills, I’m always eager to learn new tech stacks and take on exciting challenges. 🚀</p>
+With strong problem-solving skills, I'm always eager to learn new tech stacks and take on exciting challenges. 🚀</p>

 <p align="left">
   🛠️ Currently crafting a Chrome extension to optimize user experience and help save more with the best credit card offers.<br>
   🎓 Pursuing B.Tech at BVRIT, diving deep into tech stacks and innovation.<br>
   💻 Studying DSA in JAVA, enhancing my algorithmic thinking and problem-solving skills.<br>
 </p>

 ###